 Great Centremen: Stars of Hockey’s Golden Age published by Altitude Publishing (2006) features biographical sketches of several Hall of Fame centremen whose career ended in the early 1970s.

-East Coast NHLers by Formac book publishing (2011) provides biographical sketches of several hockey players from Canada’s Maritime Provinces.
-Among the players featured are Sidney Crosby, Brad Richards, Boston’s super pest Brad Marchand, Alex Faulkner who was the first Newfoundlander to play in the NHL; and Hall of Fame defenseman Al McInnis.
+Formac (2011) provides biographical sketches of several hockey players from Canada’s Maritime Provinces.
+Among the players featured are Sidney Crosby, Brad Richards, Boston’s super pest Brad Marchand, Alex Faulkner, the first Newfoundlander to play in the NHL; and Hall of Fame defenseman Al McInnis.